redhat-developer/vscode-yaml/README.md

         * Node has an invalid key node type
         * Node has an invalid type
         * Node is not a valid child node
-2. Document Outlining:
+2. Document Outlining (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>O</kbd>):
     * Provides the document outlining of all completed nodes in the file
-3. Auto completion:
+3. Auto completion (<kbd>Ctrl</kbd> + <kbd>Space</kbd>):
     * Auto completes on all commands
     * Scalar nodes autocomplete to schema's defaults if they exist
 4. Hover support:
-    * Hovering over a node shows description *if available*
+    * Hovering over a node shows description *if provided by schema*

 *Auto completion and hover support are provided by the schema.
 Please refer to Language Server Settings to setup a schema*

 # Language Server Settings
-`yaml.schemas`: The entrance point for new schema.

 ```
 yaml.schemas: {
     "url": "globPattern",
-    "Kedge": "globPattern",
     "Kubernetes": "globPattern"
 }
 ```

+- The entrance point for `yaml.schemas` is location in [user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)

 This extension allows you to specify json schemas that you want to validate against the yaml that you write.
-In the vscode preferences you can set a url and a glob pattern that you want to validate against the schema.
-Kedge and Kubernetes are optional fields.
-They do not require a url as the language server will provide that.
-You just need the key word kedge/kubernetes and a glob pattern.
+In the vscode user and workspace preferences you can set a url and a glob pattern that you want to validate against the schema.
+Kubernetes is an optional field.
+It does not require a url as the language server will provide that.
+You just need the key word kubernetes and a glob pattern.

 ## Developer Support
 ### Getting started
 1. Install prerequisites:
    * latest [Visual Studio Code](https://code.visualstudio.com/)